2027 Entry · Structure · Scoring · School cut-offs

 Structure — the three sections

-GAMSAT runs as three sections in a single computer-based sitting, separated by short breaks plus a longer lunch break between Section 2 and Section 3.
+GAMSAT runs as three sections in a single computer-based sitting, separated by short breaks plus a longer lunch break between Section 2 and Section 3 — bars scaled to the minutes you get in each section.

 Section 1 — Humanities & Social Sciences